Minoru Uehara: Not Only Beautiful

 Minoru Uehara The name of that show was Basanai, which is the Okinawan word for banana.
 When I decided to have that exhibition, I didn't have a concept in mind.
 Then while looking through my collection of photographs, I noticed that an overwhelming number of them portrayed bananas.

 I'm naturally appreciative of bananas.
 The lines and shapes of the plants are beautiful, and their leaves look fabulous when swaying in the wind.
 There's one in my garden which I watch from my window.
 I even eat its fruit.
-The concept of using bananas as a theme just seemed perfect.
+The concept of the banana just seemed perfect for my show.

 Cotonoha How did the public receive it?